From the day Ellen cut up her mother’s typewriter-written dissertation at age four, she has always been a curious person.

 Born and raised in Charlottesville, VA, Ellen is the happiest when she is dabbling in new things.
-She has worked as a Development Director, Communications Director, Education Manager, Trainer and Project Manager, serving nonprofits for nearly 20 years.
+She has worked as a Development Director, Communications Director, Education Manager, Trainer and Project Manager, serving nonprofits for 20 years.
 She holds an MAT in Museum Education from the George Washington University and a BA in Art History and Italian from the University of Virginia.

 Ellen has broad experience in non-profits of all sizes—from 4 to 400 employees.
 She is a seasoned educator and has designed and delivered programs, trained staff and volunteers and conducted program evaluations for art and children’s museums.
 She has proven herself as a successful fundraiser, outlining development plans, crafting appeals, securing grants and managing events that have financially fueled the hard work of mission-driven organizations.
 Finally, she has created engaging communications strategies, including member e-newsletters, social media campaigns, annual reports and other collateral.